Skip to main content

 Secondly, the mutate operation also trims the PRICE_INFOS list.

 The mutate operation retains only the most recent matured price info as well as all non-matured price infos.
 All other matured price infos are discarded.
+These are the trimmed Oracle prices.

 Oracle mutate operation